From Pharaohs to Future Cities: Why Real Estate Is Still Egypt’s Greatest Story

 Egyptians are not just people who live in a country.
 We are people who build a country.

+So it’s no surprise, really, that real estate is Egypt’s favorite investment.
 It’s more than money.
 It’s memory.
 It’s heritage.
 It’s how Egyptians have secured their future for thousands of years.

 And today — from New Cairo to the New Capital to the North Coast — the same story continues, written in steel and glass instead of limestone blocks.

+This is the Egyptian real estate story.
 It started 5,000 years ago.
 It’s still being written today.
 And it’s still the smartest investment in the country.

 A Museum That Reminds Us Who We Are